Fremantle Stuff > Organisations > Royal Engineers

-A sapper was a private in the Royal Engineers.
-In 1856, both became the Corps of Royal Engineers.
+The Royal Corps of Sappers and Miners was absorbed, in 1856, into the Corps of Royal Engineers.
 The first sappers arrived in 1837, but the main contribution to the Colony was made by the 20th Company, from 1850, with the arrival at that time of convicts.
 The officers were Royal Engineers.
 Notable among those officers were Edmund Henderson and Henry Wray.

 The first transported convicts arrived on the Scindian in 1850.
 With the 75 convicts were 55 pensioner guards, Captain Henderson RE, and five sappers.
 The Anna Robertson in 1851 brought Lt Wray, 2ndLt Edmund Du Cane, and 65 sappers.
 Marion brought another 30 sappers in 1852, with Lt William Crossman RE.
 The Nile arrived in 1858 with 268 convicts, Lts Sim and Thorold, and 27 sappers.

 Five instructing warders from the 20th Company that came here on the Nile in 1858 were Crimean War veterans: John Burns, John Collis, Alexander Gray, George Hopkins, John Wade.
 Other vets were two convicts, a warder and E.M.
 Grain.
 Their details may be found on Diane Oldman's CW vets site, as well as her sappers site.

 The main quarters for the Sappers were on the corner of Henderson and Queen (previously Doonan) Street, in three buildings, from the left: the single men's quarters; the offices (top); and married quarters (the longest building).
 See the map below.
 There were also three (two?) two-storey cottages on the corner of Henderson St and South Terrace for 'instructing warders' (sappers who instructed and supervised the work of convicts).